 - Openness fosters collaboration.
 When teams work together and can see one another, it’s easy to ask an impromptu question or have a quick brainstorming session.
 An open design lends itself naturally to better and more frequent collaboration.

 - More employees benefit from natural light.
 Natural light is healthier for workers.
 Studies show that workers with views of nature and natural light are less sleepy, more productive, less frustrated and physically healthier.

 - Openness reflects corporate values.
 An open design connotes a sense of shared responsibility and lacks any sense of territory.
-Openness demonstrates that the organisation values teamwork and collaboration over individualism.
+Openness demonstrates that the organization values teamwork and collaboration over individualism.

 - Open design lacks visual hierarchy.
 In an open office, managers, and even executives, work side-by-side with employees on a visually level playing field.
 There is no fancy corner office to denote status or separate teams.

 - An open floor plan accommodates growth more easily.
 In an open design, desks can easily be reconfigured to fit more employees into the same space.
-This helps organisations accommodate times of rapid workforce growth without having to acquire additional real estate.
+This helps organizations accommodate periods of rapid workforce growth without having to acquire additional real estate.

 Drawbacks of open design

 As you can see, there are many benefits of open workplace design for both employees and employers.
 However, there are some circumstances in which open design can have drawbacks, and those drawbacks tend to impact some types of employees more than others.